Mojave Experimental Fly-in - Mojave, CA (KMHV)

 Aviation World Records

 N944JK established four national and world records for "speed over a recognized course".
-The aviation records are currently being ratified by the Federation Aeronautique Internationale/World Sports Federation
+The aviation records are ratified by the Federation Aeronautique Internationale/World Sports Federation and National Aeronautics Association.

 Oakland, CA to Oshkosh, WI, class C1b, 245 km/hr over 2,875 km (non-stop)